landonma/Data-Management-Templates-Project/Internal_Sharing_Template/Internal_Sharing_Template_example.md

 ### B) Responsibilities
  The responsibility below will be broken down by subproject.

+ Rogers, Rick is responsible for the Meteorological Data
+ Singer, Sam is responsible for the Birds Census
+ Williams, Wallace is responsible for the Water Quality Data
+ Dunning, Diane is responsible for the Wetland Interviews

 **DMP Implementation:** responsible for ensuring Data Management Plan and the Internal Data Sharing Plan move from planning into implementation; ensure that any practices, responsibilities, policies outlined in the plan are followed; ensure that new members of the Project will receive data management training; responsible for maintaining the Data Management Plan and the Internal Data Sharing Plan up to date, and making sure that all members of the Project understand and are prepared to apply the changes.
 Responsibility of: *[complete with one of the roles defined above]*.